The Net (American TV series): Synopsis

 In Seattle, Washington, computer expert and software-design consultant Angela Bennett (Brooke Langton) accidentally receives a top secret email with information about an elite terrorist organization called the Praetorians.
 Angela, whose online avatar is "Angel", soon discovers that the Praetorians' goal is to take control of people's lives through the use of computers.
 The Praetorians become aware of Angela's knowledge of them and steal her identity, placing her new identity, Elizabeth Marx, on the FBI's Ten Most Wanted List.
 Angela is framed for the murder of her neighbor, Tillie, and goes on the run.

 Sean Trelawney, the head of the Praetorian security, makes it his personal mission to capture or kill Angela.
 Angela soon discovers that 14 years earlier, in 1984, her father used to be attached to a secret government project in an underground facility at Copper Canyon.
 After the project was over, Angela's father, seemingly, abandoned his family, but now Angela believes, he went into hiding to keep his family safe.
 Dr. Phillip Wayland, one of the last surviving members of the research and development team, assists Angela in getting her to the Copper Canyon facility but is killed when the facility is blown up by the Praetorians.
 Angela, with the help of a mysterious online persona named "Sorcerer" (voiced by Tim Curry), sets out to stop the Praetorians and win back her true identity while staying one step ahead of both the FBI and the Praetorians.

-Initially, Angela communicates with Sorceror via a portable prototype computer, but once the device is accidentally destroyed by a riding lawnmower, she is forced to communicate with him via standard computer equipment and internet cafés as she travels the country evading the authorities and attempting to thwart the Praetorians.
-Eventually, Angela meets 17-year-old computer genius Jacob Resh, who reveals himself to be "Sorceror".
+Initially, Angela communicates with Sorcerer via a portable prototype computer, but once the device is accidentally destroyed by a riding lawnmower, she is forced to communicate with him via standard computer equipment and internet cafés as she travels the country evading the authorities and attempting to thwart the Praetorians.
+Eventually, Angela meets 17-year-old computer genius Jacob Resh, who reveals himself to be "Sorcerer".
 To Angela's surprise, the New York City born and raised Jacob is not British at all like his online voice made him seem to be.
 During the early 1980s, Jacob's father had worked alongside Angela's father in Copper Canyon but was killed by the Praetorians, who made it look like a suicide.
 Angela deduces that it was Jacob who sent her the email that set the Praetorians upon her and destroyed her world in the first place.
 Jacob, whose mother abandoned him in 1988, lives in his widowed grandmother's basement and lives off the royalty payments from a video game he designed when he was 13.
 He convinces Angela to continue working with him to bring down the Praetorians and Jacob promises to continue to help Angela look for her missing father.
 To Angela's dismay, they ultimately learn that her father died in 1985.